RLOpenCatalyst/catdocs/Catalyst/source/configmanagement.rst

 You can configure the Docker setup with RLCatalyst.
 To configure the Docker setup follow the steps below:

  * From the main menu click on Settings
- * Once you click on Settings, from the side menu click on Devops Setup
+ * Once you click on Settings, from the side menu click on Devops Roles
  * Click on Docker
  * Click on New button provided
  * Select the Organization from the Organization drop down list